EsteveM/would-you-rather-project/README.md

 * *Application Setup*: the application can be installed and started easily, and includes the README file you are viewing right now, with installation and launch instructions.
 * *Login Flow*: log in and log out functionality is provided, and the application works correctly regardless of which user is the logged in one.
 * *Application Functionality*: the application features a home page, where question polls are classified into answered and unanswered ones.
 Question poll details can be seen, and a voting mechanism provided.
 It is also possible to add new question polls, and access is provided to a leaderboard that ranks users.
 In addition, a navigation bar is provided.
 Finally, it is noteworthy that the application interacts with the already existing backend, and runs without errors or undue warnings, and features conveniently formatted code.
-* *Architecture*: the application has the store as its only source of truth, and its state is managed by Redux, and correclty updated.
+* *Architecture*: the application has the store as its only source of truth, and its state is managed by Redux, and correctly updated.
 Moreover, code is logically structured, and modularity and reusability of components is enforced.

 This is the React component hierarchy that has been chosen:
 ```bash